How Often Should You Clean Your Dryer Vent? Don’t Ignore The Hidden Dangers

 dryer vent fire

 When lint builds up in your dryer vent, it restricts airflow, causing the dryer to overheat.
 As temperatures rise, any trapped lint can ignite, quickly spreading flames through your home’s ductwork.
 These fires often start inside the walls, making them difficult to detect until it’s too late.
-Regular dryer vent cleaning removes this hazard, dramatically reducing your risk of a house fire.
-If you’ve never cleaned your dryer vent—or can’t remember the last time you did—it’s time to make it a priority.

 Boosting Energy Efficiency